2026 Mitacs Business Strategy Internship (BSI) (Rolling Deadline)

 Interested parties can apply directly through the Mitacs Registration and Application Portal (RAP):

-- If a COI exists, we suggest that you contact the Mitacs Advisor for your region prior to starting an application to ensure that you are eligible for the program.
+• If a COI exists, we suggest that you contact our UCalgary Mitacs Advisors prior to starting an application to ensure that you are eligible for the program:

 If you have any questions about the Business Strategy Internship (BSI) program, please email the Business Strategy Internship team.